Photo courtesy of http://liberato.org Ricardo Liberato

 The Problem

 The Great Pyramid of Cheops, like the others, is mostly made of stone blocks roughly the size of refrigerators and the weight of a Cadillac Escalade.
-A few of the blocks weigh as much as 80 tons, but most of them are about 2.5 tons, and there are something like 2.3 million of them.
+A few of the special purpose blocks weigh as much as 80 tons, but the bulk of the pyramid consists of blocks of about 2.5 tons.
+Each course is about the height of a dining table and there are something like 2.3 million blocks.

 The Problem

-The image you still see the most often is of thousands of guys in diapers dragging the blocks on rollers up a mile-long earthen ramp.
+The image you still see the most often is of thousands of guys in diapers dragging the blocks on rollers up a two-kilometer earthen ramp.
 I don’t think anyone takes this seriously anymore.

-Cheops is about 500 feet tall, which is 210 courses of blocks.
-The first problem is that a five hundred foot high earthen ramp would bulk larger than the pyramid itself–a crazy amount of dirt to move around even if you could engineer a pile of dirt strong enough to move that kind of weight on, which is extremely doubtful.
+Cheops is about 150 meters tall, which is 210 courses of blocks.
+The first problem is that a 150 meter high earthen ramp would bulk larger than the pyramid itself.
+It’s a crazy amount of dirt to move around even if you could engineer a pile of dirt strong enough to move that kind of weight on, which is extremely doubtful.

-Another problem is that for the higher layers, the ramp would have to be wider than the narrowing pyramid itself in order to bear the pounding of workers dragging millions of tons of stone over it.
+Another problem is that for the higher layers, the ramp would have to be wider than the narrowing pyramid itself in order to bear the pounding of workers dragging hundreds of thousands of tons of stone over it.
 This means that the ramp would have to more or less bury the pyramid.

 So earthen ramps are out.

-Ninety seconds per block is very optimistic because big sections of the work, such as building the foundation, cladding the structure, tearing down and hauling away the hypothetical ramp at the end, etc. had to come either before or after the stacking phase.
+Our crude figure of 90 seconds per block is actually extremely optimistic because big sections of the work, such as building the foundation, cladding the structure, tearing down and hauling away the hypothetical ramp at the end, etc. had to come either before or after the stacking phase.
 It also assumes nonstop traffic, that is, that teams don’t rest on the way up, ropes never break, and they never have to stop traffic to raise the ramp or do maintenance, etc. Another inconvenience is that a single ramp also forces you to complete as you go up because you can only get off at the top.

 It’s not a plan.